-Action 1.3: Tutoring and supports for students Effectiveness of Action: 2 - Somewhat Effective
+Action 1.3: Tutoring and support for students

 Metric: Credit Completion Rate

 Analysis Statement: As noted in the metric section above, our desired outcome for the Credit Completion Rate for all students was 4.0.
 However, our year 3 outcome was 2.9 (lower than the desired but higher than previous years' averages).
 This school year we implemented a new curriculum program, which students and staff had to adjust to.
 Additionally, there were challenges in having the program sync to our student information system, which required extensive data analysis.
 We have received positive feedback on the new curriculum platform from students and parents, and are confident that credit completion will continue to increase as education partners become more confident in its use.
 We have determined that we will continue this action into the new three-year cycle with no changes to the action or desired outcomes.